projg2/nattka/doc/bug.rst

 - Bugs filed in *Gentoo Linux* product, *Stabilization* component are stabilization requests.

-- Bugs filed in *Gentoo Security* product, *Kernel* or *Vulnerabilities* component are stabilization requests.

 Bugs filed in any other product or component are skipped.